pkali/scorch_src/Manuals/MANUAL_EN.md

 ## 6. And now for defensive weapons:

 * **White Flag** - causes the surrender of the player (can sometimes be useful in a hopeless situation).
-The advantage is that by surrendering you don't give a big point to your opponents and don't cause one of them to gain by killing us, you also limit the loss of your energy and also cash.
+The advantage is that by surrendering you don't give a big point to your opponents and don't cause one of them to gain cash.
+You also limit the loss of your energy and cash.
 An important note - this is the only defensive weapon that can be deactivated.
 All you have to do is re-enter inventory and once again select its activation.

 * **Battery** - when activated, it recharges the tank's energy to full (99 units).
 It is one of three defensive weapons that does not deactivate other defensive weapons when used.